mhkeller/layercake.graphics/content/guide/01-store-api.md

 ### xPadding: `<Array:[leftPixels, rightPixels]>`

-Assign a value, in pixels, to add to the min or max of the x scale.
+Assign a pixel value to add to the min or max of the x scale.
 This will increase the scales domain by the scale unit equivalent of the provided pixels.
 It uses D3 scale's [invert function](https://github.com/d3/d3-scale#continuous_invert), so this only applies to continuous scales like `scaleLinear`.
 This is useful for adding extra space to a scatter plot so that your circles don't interfere with your y axis.

 ```js
 const myCake = new LayerCake({